opencontrol/eregs-ssp/docs/docker_setup.rst

 .. code-block:: bash

-  docker-compose run web
+  docker-compose up --build web

-Then run the parser from a separate terminal:
+You will need to restart this to pick up any asset changes.
+Run the parser from a separate terminal to populate the database:

 .. code-block:: bash

-  docker-compose run parser
+  docker-compose up parser

 After the XML file is modified, re-run this last command and reload the page to see the changes reflected.